amancapy/drushti/README.md

 Timeline:

+25/4: What do you know, another bug deep in the letter generation part.
+Including the stop vowel (*nakaarapollu*) in the vowel pool means that there would be false consonant diacritics added to any letter in the middle of the word.
+This sometimes results in triple consonant diacritics, when doubles themselves are exceedingly rare, not to mention triples being literally unpronouncable.

+That aside, have a pretty solid idea for what the target tensors should look like.
+A 5xD tensor where the first row is the base letter, second and third rows are possible consonant diacritics, and fourth is a possible vowel diacritic.
+The fifth accounts for all non-Telugu characters, and the sixth is for digits.
+Although this could be a 1d vector, this "feels" more proper.
+The choice remains whether to one-hot each column or let them all be dense.
+From what I have read, indexing the token bank with dense predictions is somewhat expensive, but one-hots would result in very wide target tensors.
+Exams approach; I will pick this project back up come summer.

 15/4: The data is ready.
 There was a small bug that I missed which I only caught after generating 100k pairs, but after regeneration the data is now perfect to a large degree of confidence.

 10/4 (day): Scratch-to-PNG pipeline is complete and faster than I could hope for in my wildest dreams (exaggeration).
 Now comes a little bit of fun with making the images look like realistic scans with some cv stuff.
 After which comes the scary part, actually getting started with the model.